caesarnine/ctxl/README.md

 1. It scans the specified directory to detect the project type(s).
 2. Based on the detected type(s) or user-specified presets, it determines which files to include or exclude.
 3. It reads the contents of included files and constructs a directory structure.
+4. If enabled, it analyzes Python dependencies within the project and includes a dependency tree.
-4. All this information is then formatted into an XML structure, along with the specified task.
+5. All this information is then formatted into an XML structure, along with the specified task.
-5. The resulting XML is output to stdout or a specified file.
+6. The resulting XML is output to stdout or a specified file.

 ## Usage